Learning The Minimum Action Distance

-To train the TDMAD distance models, we used the the Adam optimizer with a learning rate of ${1}\times{10^{-4}}$, a batch size of \num{256} for the objective ($\mathcal{L}_o$, $\mathcal{L}_r$), and a separate batch of size \num{1024} for the constraint loss ($\mathcal{L}_c$).
-For our main experiment, we used the novel simple quasimetric function and a latent dimension size of \num{128}.
+To train the TDMadDist distance models, we used the Adam optimizer with a learning rate of ${1}\times{10^{-4}}$, a batch size of \num{256} for the objective ($\mathcal{L}_\tau$, $\mathcal{L}_r$), and a separate batch of size \num{1024} for the constraint loss ($\mathcal{L}_c$).
+For our main experiment, we used the novel simple quasimetric function and a latent dimension size of \num{512}.
 We include an ablation over different quasimetric functions and latent dimension sizes in Appendix~\ref{app:ablation}.

-For TDMAD, we remove the hyperparameter $d_{\max}$ from the MAD algorithm, because it is not included in TDMAD's objective ($\mathcal{L}_r$).
-The temporal-difference update used when training the TDMAD distance models involves the use of a target network, $d_{\theta'}$, which is updated using a Polyak averaging factor $\tau = 0.005$.
+For TDMadDist, we remove the hyperparameter $d_{\max}$ from the MadDist algorithm, because it is not included in TDMadDist's objective ($\mathcal{L}_r$).
+The temporal-difference update used when training the TDMadDist distance models involves the use of a target network, $d_{\theta'}$, which is updated using a Polyak averaging factor $\tau = 0.005$.

-The full set of hyperparameter values used to train the TDMAD models can be found in Table~\ref{tab:tdmad_params}.
+The full set of hyperparameter values used to train the TDMadDist models can be found in Table~\ref{tab:tdmad_params}.